-1. General Fund: purpose is to record financial transactions relating to all activities of the District for which specific types of funds are not required;

-2. Facilities Reserve Fund: purpose is to record financial transactions relating to the building, remodeling or relocating of 9-1-1 operations;

-3. Equipment Reserve Fund: purpose is to accumulate needed funds for communications equipment system replacement or upgrade;

-4. Revenue Loss Reserve Fund: purpose is to accumulate funds to offset expenses when revenue is lost by property devaluation; due to expiration and nonrenewal of local option levy funding; sunset, reduction, deferral or elimination of 9-1-1 excise tax funds; restriction of revenues; appellate decisions or other revenue fluctuation causes.
+1. General Fund: purpose is to record financial transactions relating to all activities of the District for which specific types of funds are not required; 2.
+Facilities Reserve Fund: purpose is to record financial transactions relating to the building, remodeling or relocating of 9-1-1 operations; 3.
+Equipment Reserve Fund: purpose is to accumulate needed funds for communications equipment system replacement or upgrade; 4.
+Revenue Loss Reserve Fund: purpose is to accumulate funds to offset expenses when revenue is lost by property devaluation; due to expiration and nonrenewal of local option levy funding; sunset, reduction, deferral or elimination of 9-1-1 excise tax funds; restriction of revenues; appellate decisions or other revenue fluctuation causes.

-The adopted budget is prepared with all governmental funds accounted for and budgeted for using the modified accrual basis of accounting.
-When using this method of accounting, revenues are recorded when measurable and available, and expenditures are recorded when goods and services are received.
+The proposed budget is prepared with all governmental funds accounted for and budgeted for by using the cash basis of accounting.
+When using this method of accounting, revenues are recorded when they are received, and expenditures are recorded when goods and services are paid for.